astojanov/astojanov.github.io/_posts/2013-03-31-openvpn-routes.md

 OpenVPN server configuration
 ----------------------------

 Since the main goal is to watch Macedonian TV, the router will be configured such that I do not have to turn on / off the VPN connection whenever I want to watch the TV stream.
-However, it was is also useful to have the opportunity to transfer the whole traffic to the mk-gateway.
-Therefore the client will make the decision of what routes will be redirected to the mk-gateway.
-In other words the OpenVPN will route complete or selective trafic to a client.
+However, it was is also useful to have the opportunity to transfer the whole traffic to the `mk-gateway`.
+Therefore the client will make the decision of what routes will be redirected to the `mk-gateway`.
+In other words **OpenVPN will route complete or selective traffic to a client.**
 The server configuration file is as simple as possible.

 {% highlight powershell %}
 dev tun